 Treatment at USA Fibroid Centers

-We administer our treatment in an office based clinic, which means no expensive, lengthy hospital stay.
-If you want to verify your insurance before you schedule, just give us a call and we’ll help you figure out your coverage.
+We administer our treatment in an office-based clinic, which means no expensive, lengthy hospital stay.
+If you want to verify your insurance before you schedule, just give us a call, and we’ll help you figure out your insurance coverage.